-During the analysis period, not all the requirements for a managed motorway as outlined in Section 1.3 of the Managed Motorway Framework had been fully met.
+During the analysis period, not all the requirements for a managed motorway as outlined in Section 3.2.2 had been fully met.
 For example, the access from Eastlink to the Monash Freeway in the inbound direction was uncontrolled.
 Hence, the affected motorway sections have to be considered as 'partially managed'.
 It is expected that 'capacity' values at selected cross-sections will go up after implementation of the corresponding improvements (e.g. at Detector 14587IB).
 Realistically, partially managed motorways are the norm since it may never be possible to fully meet all requirements.

-3.5.
-Measurement results
+3.5 Measurement results

-3.5.1.
-'Capacity'
+3.5.1 'Capacity'

-Table 17 shows 'capacity' values as determined at a number of locations on Melbourne's motorway network.
+Table 3-1 shows 'capacity' values as determined at a number of locations on Melbourne's motorway network.
 The corresponding methodology is explained in Sections 3.3.2 (Approach 1) and 3.3.3.